GitHub-TC/EmpyrionScripting/README.md

     * Value: 'A,xyz,mag'

 ## Items
++ {{configid name}}
+   + Reads the attribute 'id' from the configuration of the block/item 'name'

 + {{configattr id attrname}}
-  + Reads the attribute 'attrname' from the configuration of the item 'id'
+   + Reads the attribute 'attrname' from the configuration of the block/item 'id'

++ {{configattrbyname name attrname}}
+   + Reads the attribute 'attrname' from the configuration of the block/item 'name'

 + {{configbyid id}}
   + Reads the config section block/item for 'id'